Why We Built

 What you probably didn't think about: that site just received your log file.
 With your customer emails in it.
 And your internal IP addresses.
 And possibly an API key someone accidentally let slip into the error output.
 It's sitting on a server you know nothing about, run by a company you've never heard of, with a privacy policy you didn't read.

 We ran into this constantly — not just personally, but in engineering teams we were part of.
 Developers sharing sanitised-but-not-really logs with ChatGPT.
 JWTs pasted into jwt.io without thinking.
-SQL queries with real table names and column structures uploaded to formatter tools.
+SQL queries with real table names uploaded to formatter tools.
 All small decisions made under pressure, all adding up to a data handling posture that would make a compliance officer wince.

 The frustrating thing was that none of these tools actually need a server.
 Log sanitisation is regex.
 SQL formatting is a parser.
 JWT decoding is Base64.
-All of it can run in your browser, on your CPU, with zero data leaving your machine.
+All of it runs in your browser, on your CPU, with zero data leaving your machine.
 The server architecture of most online developer tools is a choice, not a necessity — and it's often the wrong choice.

 The Client-Side Principle